 This rate funds Northland Regional Council's contribution towards the development of Oruku Landing conference and events centre in Whangārei.
-It will be set in 2023/24 providing that the conditions council imposed on the grant funding for the project are met.

 The Oruku Landing fit-out rate is a targeted rate as authorised by the Local Government (Rating) Act 2002.
-The rate is a fixed amount differentiated by location in the Northland region with 80% collected from ratepayers in the Whangārei district and 20% from the ratepayers in the rest of Northland.
-The rate is assessed as a fixed amount on each rateable separately used or inhabited part (SUIP) of a rating unit in the Far North and Whangārei districts, and each rateable rating unit in the Kaipara district.
+The rate is a fixed amount per district and then assessed as a fixed amount on each rateable separately used or inhabited part (SUIP) of a rating unit in the Far North and Whangārei districts, and each rateable rating unit in the Kaipara district.

 The estimated total Oruku Landing fit out rate is \$0 for the 2021/22 and 2022/23 financial years.
-The rate for this will be set in 2023/24 and is estimated at \$654,000.
+The rate for this will be set in 2023/24 and is estimated at \$1,235,852.